MoeHdaib/Detecting-Covid-19-from-x-ray-images/README.md

 7-	Connect to your Raspberry Pi remotely and then execute the GUI_code.py

-P.S: If you are having problems downloading tensorflow and keras on your Raspberry Pi device, try follow my guide here: https://www.hackster.io/moe-hdaib/detecting-covid-19-from-x-ray-images-d4fd38
+#If you are having problems downloading tensorflow and keras on your Raspberry Pi device, try follow my guide here: https://www.hackster.io/moe-hdaib/detecting-covid-19-from-x-ray-images-d4fd38